jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

 -rw-r--r--   1 root root   33 Nov 28  2018 user.txt
 ```

-This tells us a good amount.
-First, the user had sudo access at some point as the ".sudo_as_admin_successful" is present.
-Second, the bash_history is being saved.
-Being able to see the user's bash history can often times tell you a lot about your environment or potential vectors for future attacks.
-Let's look at it (I'll only display the first 10 lines as that contains our next step):
+The ".sudo_as_admin_successful" file tells us the user had sudo access at some point.
+We also see the user's bash history file ".bash_history" is present.
+Let's look at it:

 ```text
 help@help:/home/help$ head .bash_history